MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-enterprise-config.md

-## How to perform an enterprise configuration
+## How to configure for the enterprise

 ### 1. Configure a database